albertpastrana/uscala/README.md

   null-safe access and listing resources from packages.
 - [result](result/): a right biased union type that holds a value for a successful computation or a value for a failed one.
-- [result-async](result-async/): A right biased union type that holds a value for an asynchronous/future successful computation or a value for a failed one.
+- [result-async](result-async/): a right biased union type that holds a value for an asynchronous/future successful computation or a value for a failed one.
 - [result-specs2](result-specs2/): specs2 matchers for the result type
 - [retry](retry/): small utility that retries a computation until it is